 Turkey’s northeastern neighbour, Georgia, is a fairytale country with a hard edge, and its entrancing landscape of isolated hilltop cathedrals and medieval monasteries just demands to be explored.
 Min Hogg tells the story of her visit in words and pictures

 Over the past 39 issues, Cornucopia has delighted a widening circle of readers with a kaleidoscope of stunning images.
 Min Hogg, founding editor of The World of Interiors, chooses her favourites

 Home to the world’s oldest settlements and land of biblical prophets – the Tigris and Euphrates basin is a fabled but forgotten frontier.
-In a 30-page celebration, Manuel Çitac captures its splendour in photographs, while Min Hogg keeps a wry diary on her sortie to this hard-baked corner of Anatolia.
+In a 30-page celebration, Manuel Çitac captures its splendour in 14 glorious spreads of photography, while Min Hogg keeps a wry diary on her sortie to this hard-baked corner of Anatolia.

 Magazines are sent post-free worldwide by Standard Air which can take up to three weeks.
 For expedited service and estimated delivery times please contact us.